 Society’s Limitations on Authenticity: How Some Roles Are More Dominant Than Others?

-Everyone has a role in society’s structure, whether as a rockstar, lover, scientist, artist, or businessperson.
-These roles contribute to society’s progress, but some dominate more than others, and societal rules can limit certain roles.
+Every person plays a unique role in society’s fabric, be it as a rockstar, a lover, a scientist, an artist, or a businessperson.
+Each part furthers societal progress, but some overshadow others, and societal norms can restrict certain roles.

 Suggestion: